 The basic requirement is that a person has to be at least 13 years old.

 Does each drone have a different registration number?

-The FAA drone registration process is meant to identify owners rather than aircraft.
+The FAA drone registration process for drones weighing less than 55 pounds is meant to identify owners rather than aircraft.
 When you register, you will receive a registration number that can be used on every drone that you own that weighs between 0.55 and 55 pounds.